School of Philosophy and Economic Science: Practical philosophy

 SES teaches a philosophy drawn from Eastern and Western traditions.
-Differing from academic philosophy courses, "SES is closer to the ancients’ conception of a philosophy school in which students are taught one particular philosophy or ethical way of life, which they commit to in an effort to completely transform themselves."
+Differing from academic philosophy courses, "SES is closer to the ancients' conception of a philosophy school in which students are taught one particular philosophy or ethical way of life, which they commit to in an effort to completely transform themselves."

 An underlying idea is that the great teachings of the world all point to the same central truths, and that wisdom is the key to a better life.
-Teaching is based on the precepts of Advaita Vedanta as translated, taped and transcribed from interviews in India conducted by MacLaren with Swami Shantanand Saraswati (d.1997), a colleague of Maharishi Mahesh Yogi, from 1961 - 1996.
+Teaching is based on the precepts of Advaita Vedanta as translated, taped and transcribed from interviews in India conducted by MacLaren with Swami Shantanand Saraswati (d.1997), a colleague of Maharishi Mahesh Yogi, from 1961 to 1996.

 Advaita means literally "not two"; vedanta refers to the knowledge underlying the creation.
 Together these are said to explain the essential unity of everything in creation and the source from which it arises.
-SES considers Advaita to be "the clearest and most systematic expression we have found of the common philosophy that lies at the heart of many of the world’s great religions and philosophies".
+SES considers Advaita to be "the clearest and most systematic expression we have found of the common philosophy that lies at the heart of many of the world's great religions and philosophies".
 Non-dual philosophy arises from ancient vedic scriptures expounded by Shankara.
 This teaching, along with the expansion of it in relation to the modern age by Santanand Saraswati, is the foundation of the philosophy course.
 The course operates on the principle that the teaching achieves nothing unless put into practice in everyday living.
 Through practice, it eventually becomes understanding and a part of one's own nature.

-According to SES' web site, the relationship between the organisation and Advaita Vedanta developed as follows:
+According to SES's web site, the relationship between the organisation and Advaita Vedanta developed as follows:

 The introductory philosophy course draws from a variety of sources, including the Bhagavad Gita, the Upanishads, the Bible, Plato, Marsilio Ficino, Hermes Trismegistus, Shakespeare and Emerson.
 As students progress through SES they don't learn deeper truths, but gain a deeper understanding of the same truth with which they're presented on the first night.

 What the SES calls 'The Exercise' is a central element of its practice; instructions have been published by the New York Times.